PaddlePaddle/Paddle/doc/design/refactor/distributed_architecture.md

 network traffic.

 When doing distributed training, the user can still use Python data
 reader: the training data are sent with `Executor.run`.
-However should be used for debugging purpose only.
+However, should be used for debugging purpose only.
 The users are encouraged to use the read data OPs.